Armoring up against trolls in the age of disinformation

 Recognize the difference between debate and trolling.

 Social media is all about hearing other people’s opinions, even those who disagree with you.
 Just because someone disagrees with your organization’s official stance doesn’t mean that they should be iced out of the conversation entirely.
-Use this as an education point and try to address the comment with an open mind.
+Use this as an educational opportunity and try to address the comment with an open mind.
 If it seems their sole purpose is really just to take you down (and in a single-minded way), gradually reduce your communications with them and block them if they are violating your community guidelines.

 Know when to delete and hide comments, and when not to.

-You have a not-so-nice comment on your Facebook page.
-Your boss would like you to take it down.
-Know that deleting or hiding comments is not something to be taken lightly.
-People can screen-shot the history of their comment, and deleting or hiding comments is generally seen as wanting to shut down a conversation.
-Ask yourself: Does this comment violate our community agreements (if yes, take it down and send a note to the commenter, pointing to community guidelines) Is there anything that I can do to respond helpfully to this comment? (if yes, take this tact first).
-Is anyone else in my community being negatively affected by this comment? (if yes, consider taking it down, using this as your justification.)
-If you need to hide comments on a particularly controversial post, you can note, “this conversation was getting very heated and running the risk of offending or undermining certain community members and their efforts.
+• If you need to hide comments on a particularly controversial post, you can note, “this conversation was getting very heated and running the risk of offending or undermining certain community members and their efforts.
 In the interest of keeping this a productive and positive space to discuss XYZ, please reach out to us directly if you have concerns about this topic.”

 Find the right people to engage in conversation.

 You’ve placed your first Facebook ad, and have pushed out some new content to an audience that you haven’t reached before.
-You’re excited to grow your following and expose a new group of people to your brand.
+You’re excited to grow your following and expose a new group of people to your organization.
 However, instead you see a bunch of negative and snarky comments, a far cry from what your usual engagement looks like with your core group of page followers.
 What to do?
 Well, first it’s important to remember that this audience is not your page following.
-And, not all of your page followers have seen your content just because you’ve posted it, since Facebook’s algorithm is now asking users to rank pages usefulness as it decides what to serve up to whom.
+And, not all of your page followers have seen your content just because you’ve posted it, since Facebook’s algorithm now prioritizes which content gets served up first by its level of engagement and whether it’s backed by paid promotion.
 So, if you’re seeing low engagement on your posts, it probably has more to do with math than your memes.
-When creating your target audience sets, think about who is on your side already, but not engaged with your brand.
-What are the qualities of this audience, what issues are they interested in, what are their behaviors, where are they located?
-Engage them first with your advertising, to help protect your content from attacks.
-Later, if you want to venture out into more “swing” audiences, at least you’ll know that you’ll have some positive reactions to your post already apparent.

-Anticipate and Practice.
+Anticipate and practice.

 Before going out with a new initiative or piece of content that is designed to elicit conversation with a new set of folks, think through: what’s the worst thing someone could say?
 And, what would we say back to them?
 Come up with a few “red alert” comments and questions and get responses to them vetted and approved in advance.
 That way, you’ll be ready to go if this happens, and you won’t have to spend a lot of time getting responses approved and can respond right away.